adrianmiu/siriusjs-validation/docs/index.md

  * exception are caught and you can decide to either throw it again or not so the rest of the app keeps working */ function error_handler (type, error) {
-  // this is NOT for handling a validation error (ie: a value is not valid)
-}
+  // Send error to a 3rd party service, console.log() it }

 /**
  * Custom validation messages
- * The library comes with predefined messages for it's built-in-rules but can use instance-specific messages */ let messages = {
+ * The library comes with predefined messages for its built-in-rules
+ * but these messages are instance-specific
+ */
+let messages = {
   'password:min_length': 'Come on, you\'re not even trying', 'password_confirmation:equal': 'Passwords should match' }

-let validator = SiriusValidation.build(rules, change_handler, error_handler, messages);
+let validator = SiriusValidation.make(rules, change_handler, error_handler, messages);
 ```

 #### 2. Pass data to the validator